LeetLLM

 RAG Security & Access ControlReAct & Plan-and-Execute

-The previous lesson secured which documents can enter a prompt.
-This lesson secures what leaves the model: typed data that downstream code can parse, validate, and route without fragile string cleanup.
+A secure RAG prompt controls which documents enter the model.
+Structured output controls what leaves it: typed data that downstream code can parse, validate, and route without fragile string cleanup.

 Structured output generation turns free-form model text into typed records that software can validate and route.
-This article explains why schemas, constrained decoding, and explicit recovery paths matter whenever LLM output feeds another system.
+Schemas, constrained decoding, and explicit recovery paths matter whenever LLM output feeds another system.

 You ask an LLM to extract this information and return JSON.
-If the model replies with, "Sure!
-Here is the extracted data: { 'order_id': 'A102', 'intent': 'return' }", your parser crashes because of the preamble text.
+If the model replies with, "Extracted data: { 'run_id': 'RUN-842', 'failure_type': 'test_failure' }", your parser crashes because of the preamble text.
 That single failure blocks an entire automation pipeline.

 When LLM output feeds software, it must be machine-parseable and validated.
 A missing comma, an unexpected field name, or a polite introduction can break downstream processing.
 Structured output generation is the set of techniques that make model outputs conform to a defined schema, replacing fragile string cleanup.